|

 -

-pressure as bottled gas, and because the gas readily flows
+pressure as bottled gas (LPG), and because the gas readily flows

-under the control of a simple valve, so can be conveniently pumped to burner systems, but
+under the control of a simple valve, they can be conveniently pumped to burner systems.

 at room temperature for

 mix with air in the engine prior to ignition.
-The ease of
+However, the ease of

-- Paraffin and kerosine are bigger molecules, less
+are bigger molecules, bigger intermolecular forces, so less

-flammable as petrol and doesn't have to be vapourised first, the
+as a vehicle fuel it doesn't have to be vapourised first, the

 diesel fuel is sprayed into the engine cylinder and mixed with air

-to a central heating burner for domestic use.
+to a ships boiler or locomotive diesel engine.
 Fuel oil is not very volatile

 and so not as flammable and dangerous to use as petrol or diesel etc.